scality/Zenko/docs/docsource/reference/bucket_operations/delete_bucket_policy.rst

 bucket, the identity must have the DeleteBucketPolicy permissions on the specified bucket and belong to the bucket owner's account to use this operation.

-In the absence of DeleteBucketPolicy permissions, S3 Connector returns a ``403 Access Denied`` error.
-If the permissions are correct, but you are not using an identity that belongs to the bucket owner's account, S3 Connector returns a ``405 Method Not Allowed`` error.
+In the absence of DeleteBucketPolicy permissions, Zenko returns a ``403 Access Denied`` error.
+If the permissions are correct, but you are not using an identity that belongs to the bucket owner's account, Zenko returns a ``405 Method Not Allowed`` error.

 .. important::